Join Dave Cornthwaite on his epic travel along the Norwegian coast - on a water bike.

 The journey of 2,300 kilometers along the Norwegian coast from Kirkenes in the north to Bergen in the south west takes six days for the traditional Hurtigruten coastal steamer to complete.
 That is an average non-stop speed of around 17 km/h.
 While the speed may not be impressive, the scenery along the spectacular coastline definitely is - and there is plenty of time to experience it all.

 If you think the Hurtigruten boats are slow, you have not seen anything yet - try travelling the same route on a bicycle.
 And not on the roads, but in the waters just off the coast.
-This is exactly what adventurer Dave Cornthwaite is doing right now, on a specially made watercraft, a Schiller Bike, as part of his Expedition1000 project.
+This is exactly what adventurer Dave Cornthwaite did, on a specially made watercraft, a Schiller Bike, as part of his Expedition1000 project.

 See exactly where Dave is at the moment on this live tracking map that updates automatically every 30 minutes.